Trudeau says re-elected Liberal government will invest $9B in long-term care during Victoria campaign stop

 The Victoria-area seniors home has a personal connection for the Liberal leader – it’s where his late grandmother Kathleen Sinclair lived before her death in 2012.

 Trudeau did not provide specific details on the $9-billion promise.
-However, he said a re-elected Liberal government would raise the minimum wage for personal support workers to "at least $25 per hour."
+However, he said a re-elected Liberal government would guarantee a minimum wage for personal support workers of "at least $25 per hour."

 Trudeau condemned the “heartbreaking conditions” found in many long-term care homes across the country during the early days of the COVID-19 pandemic.